-Zaha Hadid completed in 2015 one of her major projects in China – a trio of curved towers that respond to the flows of the city and which looks like giant pebbles.
+Zaha Hadid completed in 2015 one of her major projects in China – a trio of curved towers that respond to the city’s flows and which look like giant pebbles.

-- Architects : Zaha Hadid Architects & Patrik Schumacher
+- Architects1-3: Zaha Hadid Architects & Patrik Schumacher

 The juxtaposition of the tower’s fluid forms continuously changes when viewed from different directions; appearing as individual buildings in some views, or as a connected ensemble in others.